 If the issue is serious then your system won’t turn on at all

 Certain serious issues will engage the safety features on your furnace and prevent it from starting at all.
-This could be something like a potential gas leak or other significant issue that could pose a safety or health risk.
-The good news is that if this what’s happening, then you’ll immediately know there’s an issue, as the unit won’t start.
+This could be something like a potential gas leak or other significant issues that could pose a safety or health risk.
+The good news is that if this is what’s happening, then you’ll immediately know there’s an issue, as the unit won’t start.

 Before you contact us to find out what the issue is, there are a few steps you can take to check yourself.
 First, take a look at your thermostat.
 Are the settings correct?
 Most importantly, make sure that it’s on “heat” and not on “cool.”
 Believe it or not, that’s a very common mistake people make when we live in an area where the heat can be on one day and the AC on the next.
 Also make sure that the temperature selection is correct.
 It’s possible you or someone else reprogrammed it to start and stop at the wrong time as well.

 If it’s still not working, then take a look at your circuit breaker.
 If you have a power surge or some type of overload, then the breaker may have been triggered.
 This would cause the furnace to turn off.
 This means that there’s something going on with your electrical system.

 The final thing you can do is to take a look at your furnace filter.
 Depending on your model, it should be easy to take out.
 It’s best to replace this every two months to prevent it from being clogged.
 If you don’t do that, and there’s a lot of build-up, then a replacement filter should be installed.
 These can be found at your local hardware store.